 These priority themes reflect the urgent issues impeding growth in developing countries in the context of green growth, climate change, and Sustainable Development Goals (SDGs).
 Its intentional broadness is expected to ensure maximum inclusion of creative and innovative ideas from around the world.

-Key features of the program are 1) a series of webinars, 2) business plan competition, and 3) mentorship/small-scale seed funding for the winners of the program to take their ideas from conversation to tangible impact.
+Key features of the program include a series of online learning modules and webinars, access to mentorship and expertise from subject matter experts, and a business plan competition in which winning teams can access small-scale seed funding to take their ideas from the planning stage to having tangible impact.

-For 2019, the core program will run from June 3rd to Aug.
-25th.
+For 2020, the core program will run from June 1st to August 28th.
 Each week will feature a virtual webinar, mentorship and weekly tasks supplemented with online resources and inter-team communication on the Greenpreneurs web portal.
-At the end of week 12, each team will submit their Business Plan with the winners announced in Sept.
+At the end of week 12, each team will submit their Business Plan, and winners will be announced in September.

 How do I participate in the program?